dask/dask/docs/source/dataframe-optimizer.rst

   .. figure:: images/optimizer/avoiding-shuffles.svg
     :align: center

-    Performing two subsequent Joins/Merges on the same join-column(s) will avoid shuffling the data again.
+    Similarly, performing two subsequent Joins/Merges on the same join-column(s) will avoid shuffling the data again.
 The optimizer identifies that the partitioning of the DataFrame is already as expected and thus simplifies the operation to a single Shuffle and a pre-partitioned merge operation.